rafam1899/CoronaGame/README.md

 Jun 2020

+<h3>Project description</h3>
-Project descriptionMy first group project at <Academia de Código_> bootcamp which took part in our 4th week.
+My first group project at <Academia de Código_> bootcamp which took part in our 4th week.

 <h3>Challenge</H3>
 We were challenged to create an game using in Java using simplegraphics